 Equally important will be instruction provided to English Learners.
 STBE will implement a pedagogical program that will engage all students in an academically challenging curriculum and use inquiry driven instruction in order to support the language development needs of English Learners.
-To engage EL students and ensure English mastery, SDAIE methodology will be used and the curriculum will enhance students' native language and all skills which they previously acquired.
+To engage EL students and ensure English mastery, STBE will take not only take into account student's language development stages, but also student's cultural backgrounds when designing instruction/curriculum.
+Additionally, SDAIE methodology will also be used to enhance students' native language and all skills which they previously acquired.
 STBE teachers will support EL students by incorporating instructional techniques using visual and tactile activities, listening and speaking skills, and organizational skills through graphic organizers.
 Likewise, through practice, EL students will strengthen their language acquisition skills towards English mastery and the use of academic language.

 Special Education students will be supported to achieve socially and academically through a strong support system.
 Instruction for Special Education students will meet the guidelines of the State of California and the Individualized Education Plan (IEP) for each student.
-STBE teachers will make all necessary accommodations and provide necessary external tools and support.
-Special Education Student progress will be monitored according to IEP goals and objectives to ensure that accommodations are implemented, assessed and modified as necessary to support student success.
+Special Education Student progress will be monitored according to IEP goals and objectives to ensure that accommodations are implemented assessed and modified as necessary to support student success.
 The needs of students with disabilities will be addressed by teachers and staff that are trained to use support strategies to ensure that STBE offers equal access to high quality education.
-Students, general education teachers, and special education teachers will work as a team to create a "least restrictive learning environment".
+Students, general education teachers, and special education teachers will work as a team to create a least restrictive learning environment.
+Teachers will continually work during the school year in grade level teams to develop interdisciplinary thematic curricula.
+Co-teaching will be applied in an interdisciplinary manner between special education teachers, core content area teachers and teachers in elective courses.
+School personnel will collaborate to develop greater expertise in instruction by participating in professional development.